-HORSLEY: This is also the neighborhood where the Obamas raised their children.
-The president's topic yesterday was raising Chicago's children - and the nation's.
-Earlier in the day, Obama presided over an awards ceremony at the White House.
+At the White Hosue earlier in the day, Obama honored 13 civilians with the Presidential Citizens Medal.
 Six of the citations, read by a military aide, were for the principal and teachers killed in December at Sandy Hook Elementary School.

-UNIDENTIFIED MAN: Some had been at Sandy Hook Elementary School for only weeks.
-Others were preparing to retire after decades of service.
-All worked long past the school bell to give the children in their care a future worth their talents.
+"Some had been at Sandy Hook Elementary School for only weeks," the president said.
+"Others were preparing to retire after decades of service.
+All worked long past the school bell to give the children in their care a future worth their talents."

-OBAMA: When a child opens fire on another child, there's a hole in that child's heart that government can't fill.
-Only community and parents and teachers and clergy can fill that hole.
+"When a child opens fire on another child, there's a hole in that child's heart that government can't fill.
+Only community and parents and teachers and clergy can fill that hole," he said.

-OBAMA: What I explained to them was I had issues too when I was their age.
-I just had an environment that was a little more forgiving, so when I screwed up, the consequences weren't as high as when kids on the South Side screw up.
+"What I explained to them was I had issues too when I was their age," he said.
+"I just had an environment that was a little more forgiving, so when I screwed up, the consequences weren't as high as when kids on the South Side screw up."

 The president told the young men that changing their behavior will take hard work and a vision of where they want to go.
 He added that's true for the country, too.

-"We may not be able to save every child from gun violence but if we save a few, that starts changing the atmosphere in our communities.
-We may not be able to get everybody a job right away, but if we get a few folks a job, then everybody starts feeling a little more hopeful and a little more encouraged.
+"We may not be able to save every child from gun violence, but if we save a few, that starts changing the atmosphere in our communities," the president said.
+"We may not be able to get everybody a job right away, but if we get a few folks a job, then everybody starts feeling a little more hopeful and a little more encouraged."